fastapi/fastapi/docs/en/docs/tutorial/security/first-steps.md

 <img src="/img/tutorial/security/image01.png">

 !!! check "Authorize button!"
-    You already have a shinny new "Authorize" button.
+    You already have a shiny new "Authorize" button.

     And your *path operation* has a little lock in the top-right corner that you can click.